Relational Intelligence and Artificial Intelligence: Practice Considerations for MFTs

 PAYMENT, CANCELLATIONS, REFUNDS

 Please make a separate transaction for each and every reservation requested.
 If you are paying by credit card, the receipt you receive at the end of your payment is your confirmation reservation.
-Any payments not received by deadline are not reserved and will be considered walk-in status.
+Any payments not received by the deadline are not reserved and will be considered walk-in status.

 Cancellations are made by leaving a message at 714-556-7129 no later than two (2) days prior to the event by 12 PM.
 A refund less $5.00 processing fee will be returned to you.
 There are no refunds for cancellations made past this time.
 Need to update the phone number.